 Hazel MacEwan, SEND Nurse Co-ordinator, ICB

-Claire Ault, Portfolio Lead Mental Health, Learning Disability and Autism for Newcastle System, ICB.
+Clare Ault, Portfolio Lead Mental Health, Learning Disability and Autism for Newcastle System, ICB.

 Service Leads Group

 Service Leads or nominated deputies will be invited to attend a meeting with the Core Group when appropriate and depending on the issues that emerge.
 Themed meetings will also take place which will only require the appropriate Service Leads.